NiDrZero/Termux-Package-Manager-Enhancements/README.md

   termux_manager search vim
   ```

-## Contributing

-We welcome contributions!
-Please open an issue or submit a pull request on GitHub.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Contact
-For any inquiries or feedback, please contact code.crafting.eagle@gmail.com